 I’m pleased to introduce everyone to this month’s Member Spotlight – Todd Weiss, CEO of Striped Pig Distillery in Charleston, SC.

 I met Todd online several months ago when I first launched the Bourbon & Banter website.
-I think I might have sent him a message inquiring about getting a sample of his products for a review.
+I think I might have sent him a message inquiring about getting a sample of his products for review.
 Turns out that Todd is still working on getting the distillery up and running so I haven’t gotten to try any product but I’m glad to have made another bourbon connection & friendship.

 Here are a few more details on their initial products from Todd himself,